NerdOfCode/admin-panel/README.md

 # admin-panel
-This is a very sucky admin panel that is in pre-pre-pre-pre-pre-pre-pre-pre-alpha stages.
-So far it can run shell commands, and basic MySQL queries.
-It has a simple UI, and the passwords in the database are now hashed, as opposed to the plaintext they used to be.
+This is a brand new admin panel that is currently in alpha stages.
+As of now, the panel can run shell commands, basic MySQL queries, and simple PHP commands.
+This panel has a very simple UI, and the passwords in the database are hashed.

-## Set-Up
+## To Set-Up, follow steps below:

 First create a MySQL database by running: